TheAbstract/notes/README.md

 # notebooks

-A collection of notebooks on various things I'm learning
+A collection of notebooks on various things I'm learning.

+These are rough working notes, continuously evolving.